SAMA-Communications/sama-client/README.md

 ## Help us!

-Any thought, feedback is welcome!
+Any thoughts, feedback is welcome!
+Please create a GitHub issue for any feedback you have.

+Want to support us with [some coffee?](https://www.buymeacoffee.com/khomenkoigor).
+Will be much appreciated!